aimeos/aimeos-docs/src/manual/service-decorators.md

 Adds an additional percentage based on the basket value to the configured delivery or payment costs.
 By default, service options have a fixed price, but this decorator is able to calculate additional costs, e.g. for credit card companies or PayPal, services that keep 1.25% to 3.5% of the total amount as transaction fee.

 costs.percent (required)
 : Decimal value for the additional service fee in percent.
-The value must not contain the percent sign (%) and the fractions must be separated by a decimal point, e.g. "1.25" to add 0.125 for each Euro, Dollar or any other currency as service costs.
+The value must not contain the percent sign (%) and the fractional part must be separated by a decimal point, e.g. "1.25" to add 0.125 for each Euro, Dollar or any other currency as service costs.

-**Example**: To add 2.5% to each order as service fee, where the service option was chosen, use a configuration like this:
+To add 2.5% to each order as service fee, where the service option was chosen, use a configuration like this:

 ```
 costs.percent : 2.5